 This kind of appreciation is called forced appreciation.

-The location you bought the property in will also be a primary driver of appreciation.
+The location where you bought the property will also be a primary driver of appreciation.
 If the demand for housing in the area—the broader market or the specific neighborhood—rises, so will property values.
 Demand may rise due to general market growth, or it may be because you bought in an area that got intentionally gentrified, which could force quicker and more dramatic appreciation.